 Michael Murphy has an honorary doctorate in Business Administration from Leeds Metropolitan University.
-He has been an independent governor at London Met since March 2014 and is currently the chair of the Finance and Resources Committee.
-Michael also serves on the Remuneration Committee.
+He has been an independent governor at London Met since March 2014.

 Michael has been in an international communications career for over 30 years, thanks to which he has developed experience in helping organisations across the world to transform, adapt, become more effective and successfully mature.